silverbulletmd/silverbullet/website/Install.md

-Installing SilverBullet as a (local) web server is pretty straight forward.
+Installing SilverBullet as a (local) web server is pretty straightforward.

-The idea is simple: you run the web server (instructions below), point your browser at it and _go, go, go_!
-You can access the URL via your desktop browser, but also a mobile one.
+The idea is simple: you run the web server (instructions below), point your browser at it, and _go, go, go_!
+You can access the URL via your desktop browser but also a mobile one.
 You could even go _full-on YOLO_ (that’s a technical term), and install it on a public cloud server somewhere and access it that way (be sure to at least enable authentication and put SSL on top of it, though).

 You have two options to install and run SilverBullet as a server: